 MarkBrinker.com suggests adding about $100/page for each page over and above what’s included in the standard website package.

 What Factors Affect The Cost Of Building A Small Business Website

-Several factors can affect the cost of building a small business website.
+A number of factors might influence the cost of developing a small business website.
 These include the number of pages required(awebco), website type, platform and technology used, website design, components and complexity, content generation, hosting and domain, resources required, robustness, security, and complexity of the website.

 According to Jemully.com, other factors that can affect the total cost of a website include features such as e-commerce functionality or custom design elements.